-A LRSP is a Federal Highway Administration (FHWA) Proven Safety Countermeasure.
-7 The Santa Fe Metropolitan LRSP provides a framework for identifying, analyzing, and prioritizing streets and roads safety improvements on local roads within the region.
+A LRSP is a Federal Highway Administration (FHWA) Proven Safety Countermeasure.7 The Santa Fe Metropolitan LRSP provides a framework for identifying, analyzing, and prioritizing safety improvements on local streets and roads within the region.
 The LRSP development process and content are tailored to local issues and needs.
-The process results in a prioritized list of issues, risks, actions, and improvements that can be used to reduce fatalities and serious injuries on local roads.
+The process results in a prioritized list of issues, risks, actions, and improvements that can be used to reduce fatalities and serious injuries on local streets and roads.